25 June 2022

 This is called the Bellman equation and all dynamic programming consists of methods for solving it.
 Even more: we can think of the Bellman equation as a recursive specification for the decision problems and of dynamic programming as any problem-specific implementation that solves it.

-Recursion has a deep relationship with fixed points.
-For example, we can adapt the Bellman equation as the fixed point of an operator \mathcal{B}: (\mathcal{S}\to \mathbb{R}) \to (\mathcal{S}\to \mathbb{R}) called, you can guess, the Bellman Operator.
+Recursion has a deep relationship with fixed points, allowing us to use whichever is more practical to our goals.
+To solve a problem with dynamic programming, our first step will be to write the Bellman equation as the fixed point of an operator \mathcal{B}: (\mathcal{S}\to \mathbb{R}) \to (\mathcal{S}\to \mathbb{R}) called — guess what — the Bellman Operator.
 It takes value functions to value functions and is defined as

 \begin{array}{rl} (\mathcal{B}v)(s) = \min\limits_{a} & c(s, a) + \gamma v(s') \\ \textrm{s.t.} & s' = T(s, a), \\ & a \in \mathcal{A}(s). \end{array}

-Because at this point of the post you still don’t know how to solve it, you decide to take advantage of your fantastical world and hire a wizard to look into his crystal ball and act as an oracle telling you how much each possible state will cost to the kingdom in the future.
-Beware though, that it is not wise to blindly follow advices from a crystal ball.
-The right thing to do in this situation is to use this oracle to decide on what to do at each state.
-Now, instead of solving the Bellman equation, all you have to do to get a policy is to solve the optimization problem with future cost given by the wizard’s predictions.
-The processes of going from prediction to decision is precisely the Bellman operator.
-The function \mathcal{B}v is the cost of choosing the best action according to the prediction.
+Because at this point of the post you still don’t know how to solve it, you decide to take advantage of your fantastical world and hire a wizard to look into his crystal ball and act as an oracle telling you how much each state of affairs will cost to the kingdom in the future.
+After God knows how many rituals and incantations, the wizard hands you a shining new value function \char"1f52e: \mathcal{S}\to \mathbb{R}.

 \mathcal{B}v^\star = v^\star.

-\lim_{n \to \infty} f^n(x_0) = x^\star.
+\lim_{n \to \infty} f^n(v_0) = v^\star,\; \forall v_0 \in M.

 Proving this theorem is out of scope for this post4.
 However, we can think of it as saying that if a mapping shrinks all distances, then eventually the image of all points will be squeezed into a single point.